gkoulouras/ProteinCleaver/README.md

 # Contact

-For questions, suggestions, bug reports, or general feedback, please email:
+For questions, suggestions, or general feedback, please email:

 **gkoulouras {at symbol} gmail {dot symbol} com**

-I also encourage you to open an issue on GitHub so the discussion is visible to everyone.
+To report a bug, I encourage you to open an issue on GitHub so the discussion is visible to everyone.